pmp-library/pmp-data/README.md

 * The Armadillo model is courtesy of The Stanford 3D Scanning Repository
 * `fandisk_quads.off` The quad mesh of the Fandisk is courtesy of David Bommes
 * `beetle.off` The Beetle model is courtesy of Ivan Sutherland ([history](http://www.cs.utah.edu/docs/misc/Uteapot03.pdf))
+* `amo.off` The AmO model is courstesy of Mario Botsch